wiremoons/weather-nim/README.md

 Command line application to obtain current weather forecast from DarkSky.

-**UPDATE: 05 June 2020** up to this date I had included my DarkSky API key within the application to allow others to make use of the program more easliy.
+**UPDATE: 05 June 2020** up to this date I had included my DarkSky API key within the application to allow others to make use of the program more easily.
 Sadly from this date the API key is no longer included within the program as a selfish person abused the API key, and consequently used up all the daily free API calls available, blocking the programs use for anyone else.